KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/syllabus.md

 ### COURSE GOALS

-To get students to:
+To facilitate students to:
 *	develop a rigorous, iterative process for looking, questioning, thinking, making, and communicating that challenges assumptions and preconceived ideas
-*   use their imagination to create something entirely new &amp; innovative OR to reinvent an old idea into something new
+*	use their imagination to create something entirely new & innovative OR to reinvent an old idea into something new
-*   introduce students to the many research &amp; design methodologies available to them
+*	introduce students to the many research & design methodologies available to them
 *   develop skills of description, research, analysis, visualization, design and critical thinking.
+*	think critically about their audience, content, form, and processes
 *	improve writing, documentation, and presentation skills
 *	facilitate collaboration

 ### LEARNING OUTCOMES

-By the end of this course students should be able to:

-*   to search and spot ideas, and transform these invisible ideas into visible realizations
+By the end of the course students will be better equipped: to identify and analyze inspirational and research material, search and spot ideas, and transform invisible ideas into visible realizations.
+Bring ideas and thoughts into the physical/tangible space, incorporate feedback into their production process.

 ### COURSE STRUCTURE

-The course will be comprised of lectures, critiques, discussions, readings, screenings, exercises, projects, and a collaborative research paper.

-Critiques are the best way to articulate your ideas to others and get immediate feedback.
-The class analyzes and suggests ways to increase the impact of your project.
-Take notes when your work is being critiqued and do not edit the responses, whether you agree with them or not.
-Review your critique notes and reflect upon what was said.
-Ask yourself how you could combine, transform, or expand what you are doing to make your project better.
-However, resist the temptation to incorporate all suggestions and comments.
-Only utilize the ones that work for you and your project.
+The course will closely follow a studio model, with students actively creating and sharing work in class.
+Creative production will be supplemented with lectures, screenings and critical discussions of required readings.
+The topics and techniques covered in the course can be grouped into four categories, (which sometimes overlap): *Inspiration, Research, Iteration and Prototyping.* Smaller assignments are designed to improve student skills in these four areas, and to contribute to a framework of understanding which students can draw on when approaching larger projects.

 Rules of the Critique:
 * Be Present and Engaged
 * Give Feedback to your classmates
 * Do NOT take feedback personally.

-There will be discrete team and individual exercises and projects that require you to apply the tools, techniques, and methods presented in the lectures, discussions, readings, and other material.
-These fundamentals are organized according to five phases:

-**Phase 1: Discovery / Inspiration**
+**/Inspiration/**

-*   Seeing, hearing, touching, tasting, smelling, feeling
+* Observing, watching, seeing, hearing, touching, tasting, smelling, feeling
-*   Collecting, obsessing, hoarding
+* Collecting, cataloging, obsessing, hoarding, exploring, questioning
-*   Reappropriating, remixing

-**Phase 2: Research / Ideation / Brainstorming**

-*   Asking and listening
-*   Visual researching
-*   Materials researching
-*   User / audience researching and ethnographic researching
-*   Systems researching
-*   Activity researching
-*   Primary researching
-*   Scholarly researching
-*   Brainstorming, gamestorming, ideation

-**Phase 3: Design / Sketching / Mapping**

-*   Visualizing, drawing, sketching
-*   Planning and mapping
-*   Grouping, clustering, comparing, contrasting
-*   Organizing and designing
-*   Reorganizing and redesigning
+**/Research/**
-*   Shaping and forming
+* Analyzing and learning from inspirations
-*   Discerning and revealing
+* Reading scholarly research, popular media, and fiction
+* First hand observations, interviews, sketches, notes, photographs, recording and video
-*   Connecting and disconnecting
+* Establishing framework and research question

-**Phase 4: Prototyping**

-*   Making, building, creating
-*   Rapid prototyping
+* Designing experiments

+**/Iteration/**
+* Brainstorming, automatic writing
-*   Iterating
+* Modifying/repurposing/building on existing
-*   Selecting and editing
+* Material experiments and tests
+* Sketches, photos, models
+* Sharing/presenting work, checking ideas in relation to framework and research question, repeating the iteration process.

+**/Prototyping/**
+* Modifying/repurposing/building on existing objects, models, images, audio, and video
+* Creating renderings, images, 3-D models, collages, textures
+* Draft models: paper, cardboard, wire, paper maché, fabric
+* Rapid prototyping: 3-D printing, CNC milling, Laser cut stencils, slice forms, signs
+* Performing, testing, documenting in context
-*   Breaking then repeating all of the above
+* Checking result in relation to research question, repeating the prototyping process.

-**Phase 5: Positioning / Pitching**

-*   Framing and positioning
-*   Storytelling, engaging, communicating, selling

-Students will conduct self assessments as well as be evaluated by the professor during or after midterm and at the end of the semester.
-Any action without reflection is meaningless.
-Real learning only occurs as part of a reflective process.
-Reflection is studying your own practice as seriously as you study anything.
-It involves thinking about why, what, and how you create something.

 ### STUDENT RESPONSIBILITIES

 * Schedule your time (keep a calendar of some sort)
 * Come to class on time and participate (be present and engaged)
-* Study outside of class (ideally with classmate(s)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
-* Consult slack at least once a week for up to date info
 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
-* Action – do your absolute best
-* Strive for continuous improvement
-* Direct message me on slack re: contact about logistics (when, where, how many?) only
-* Talk to me in person about issues and problems.
-Do not direct message me long conversations on slack. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
+* Schedule a meeting to talk to me in person about issues and problems.
-* Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
-* Be creative
 * Pay attention to detail & craft
 * Have self-confidence and pride in your work
 * Take risks & be fearless in your projects